ljwolf/spenc/README.md

 And, for the paper defining the algorithm:

-Wolf, Levi John. *(In Review)* "Spatially-Encouraged Spectral Clustering."
-Geographical Analysis.
+Wolf, Levi John. *(In Review)* "Spatially-Encouraged Spectral Clustering." *International Journal of Geographic Information Science*.